wuyou33/makena/README.md

 and velocity limits.
 The supported joints are : ball, hinge 1, universal, slider, piston, and fixed joints.
 The contraints are solved by a projected Gauss-Seidel iterative MLCP solver.
-The contact frictions are not integrated in the complementarity conditions.
+The contact frictions are not integrated in the complementarity conditions, as the author cannot find a way to realize them without violating the PSD condition on the matrix M.
 They are handled at the next step by boxed-bilateral constraints based on the pressue along the contact normal direction found at the previous step.